 Island chars remain disconnected from mainland either seasonally or throughout the year.

-Distributions of aid are currently underway, with over 500 families receiving essential aid items so far.
+Distributions of aid have been completed, with over 500 families receiving essential aid items.

 Previous flooding in Bangladesh

 In July and August 2017, torrential rains and floodwater from upstream caused widespread flooding and rapid riverbank erosion.
 Homes, land and livelihoods were destroyed.